DN-debug/peux-os-sitebuild/src/pages/twms.md

         image: images/scrot_sdorfehs-2021-10-20_000.png
       - title: SWAY
         content: >
-          Sway is a wayland compositor based of off wlroots and comes with SwayWM.
+          Sway is a wayland compositor based on wlroots and comes with SwayWM.
           Sway is a drop-in replacement for the i3 window manager for X11 ( which is why I call it a port of i3WM to Wayland ). i3WM's configuration is compatible with Sway
         actions:
           - label: SourceForge
             url: lorem-ipsum